clawpack/amrclaw/examples/acoustics_1d_heterogeneous/README.rst

 .. _acoustics_1d_heterogeneous:

-Acoustics 1D Example 1 -- Forward problem
+Acoustics 1D -- Heterogeneous example
 ------------------------------------------

 1D acoustics in a piecewise constant medium to illustrate reflection and